 The simplest way to start a business is to set up as a sole trader.
-There is minimal paperwork to take care of, and you don’t have to pay any formation costs.
+There is minimal paperwork to take care of, and you don’t have to pay any company formation costs.

 However, you do need to formally register as self employed with HMRC, and assume responsibility to pay your own income tax and National Insurance liabilities.